-In March of this year lockdown came swiftly and changed everything.
+In March 2020 lockdown came swiftly and changed everything.
 I remember two weeks before lockdown happened being at a meeting in London.
 All was fairly normal apart from one or two people wearing masks on the tube.
 You could never have known what was about to happen and when it did, with only a few days proper warning, it altered our normality overnight.

 Since those early days of lockdown, I’ve been speaking to clients and contacts regularly to see what they did and how they handled things in the following weeks and months.
 Whilst everyone was forced to adapt to working from home, many also became teachers to their own children and found themselves ‘locked’ inside together for 23 hours a day with an hour for exercise.
 The only other place that happens is in prison.
 Quite a change.

 For L&D, this enforced isolation brought with it some fundamental problems.
 Some companies were well on the way to having a robust (as Gavin Williamson would say) programme of online learning available to their learners.
 Others were blind-sided by the fact that 99% of their training offerings were face to face in the classroom.